 - Back-hand and/or front-hand english (BHE and FHE) aim-and-pivot aim compensation methods might be more suited to a player’s natural bridge length with a low-squirt shaft.

 - With a bridge length well matched to the natural pivot length of a shaft, the effects of any stroke swoop (intentional or unintentional) will be canceled for short and fast shots.
 This can be particularly useful with a break cue, where stroking errors are more likely.
 For more info, see Diagram 4 in “Squirt – Part IV: BHE, FHE, and pivot-length calibration” (BD, November, 2007).

 - Squirt resulting from unintentional english due to slight errors in off-center alignment will be minimized.

 - It can be possible to get slightly more spin on the CB for a given tip offset from center with a low-squirt shaft, but this effect is very small.
 For more info, see getting more spin.

-- Many low-squirt shafts are constructed as a radial laminate (long wedge-shaped sections glued together and then turned down on a lathe), so they are more likely to hold their straightness over time (i.e., they are less likely to warp).
+- Many low-squirt shafts are constructed with carbon fiber, or as a radial laminate (long wedge-shaped sections glued together and then turned down on a lathe), so they are more likely to hold their straightness over time (i.e., they are less likely to warp).
 If the wood laminates are chosen carefully (e.g., with a certain grain orientations), this might help improve strength.
 Also, this could help with consistency from one shaft to another of the same model.
 Some people think the radial consistency also helps create a more consistent “hit,” regardless of the orientation (twist angle) of the cue, but this effect is questionable.
 Some people think radial consistency also helps create more consistent squirt, but that effect is also questionable (see “Squirt – Part VII: cue test machine results” – BD, February, 2008).